Introduction

 Mass Mobilization and Land Reform

-A key insight of Mao’s strategy was that a revolutionary army cannot win without the active support of the civilian population.
-He famously stated that the people are the sea in which the guerrilla fish swim.
-To earn that support, the CCP implemented aggressive land reforms, redistributing property from wealthy landlords to poor peasants.
-This not only addressed long‑standing grievances but also created a class of farmers whose personal interests were tied to the revolution’s success.
-Peasants provided food, shelter, intelligence, and recruits.
-Women were encouraged to participate in production and even in combat.
-The party also used propaganda teams, literacy classes, and mass meetings to build loyalty.
-This political mobilization turned what might have been a purely military struggle into a broad social movement.
+Mao’s most important strategic insight was that a revolutionary army cannot win without the active support of the civilian population.
+He famously described the people as the sea in which the guerrilla fish swim.
+To earn that support, the CCP implemented aggressive land reforms.
+Large holdings of wealthy landlords were confiscated and redistributed to poor peasants.
+This policy addressed centuries of rural exploitation and created a class of smallholders with a direct stake in the revolution’s success.
+Land reform was not merely an economic measure; it was a mechanism for political mobilization.
+Peasants who received land became loyal supporters, providing food, shelter, intelligence, and recruits for the PLA.
+The party also organized peasants into peasant associations, women’s groups, and youth militias.
+Women were encouraged to participate in production and, in some cases, in combat roles.
+Propaganda teams, literacy classes, and mass meetings fostered ideological commitment.
+This mobilization turned the civil war into a broad social movement, not merely a military campaign.

-On the tactical level, Mao codified a set of guerrilla principles that stressed flexibility and deception.
-His famous “sixteen‑character formula” summarized the approach: “The enemy advances, we retreat; the enemy camps, we harass; the enemy tires, we attack; the enemy retreats, we pursue.”
-Communist forces avoided set‑piece battles unless they held a clear advantage.
+At the tactical level, Mao codified a set of guerrilla principles that emphasized flexibility, surprise, and deception.
+His famous “sixteen‑character formula” captured the essence: “The enemy advances, we retreat; the enemy camps, we harass; the enemy tires, we attack; the enemy retreats, we pursue.”
+Communist units avoided set‑piece battles unless they held a clear numerical or positional advantage.
 Instead, they used ambushes, night attacks, hit‑and‑run raids, and coordinated operations across large areas.
-This kept the Nationalists off‑balance, forced them to spread their forces thinly, and prevented them from concentrating overwhelming power.
-As the war progressed, communist units became adept at using terrain, weather, and local knowledge to neutralize the KMT’s superior firepower and air support.
+The PLA also mastered the art of “luring deep”—drawing enemy forces into interior territory where they could be isolated and destroyed piecemeal.
+Terrain and weather were exploited: rivers, mountains, and forests were used to negate the KMT’s superiority in mechanized units and air support.
+Communist logistics relied on human porters, pack animals, and local resources, making the army highly mobile and independent of fixed supply lines.
+This tactical flexibility kept the Nationalists off‑balance and forced them to spread their forces thinly, making them vulnerable to localized concentrations of communist force.

 Implementation and Key Campaigns